wdkuchler/numato-pas/README.md

 In Window run no problems but in PURE-Linux you may configure device permissions via UDEV:

-Important notes for linux users
+Important notes for linux users:

 1. Create(sudo) 70-numato.rules file in the /etc/udev/rules.d/ folder with the following content: